Sadegh Vaez-Zadeh

-Academic Life
+Academic life

-He received the B.Sc. degree from the Iran University of Science and Technology, Tehran, Iran, in 1985, and the M.Sc. and Ph.D. degrees from Queen’s University, Kingston, ON, Canada, in 1993 and 1997, respectively, all in electrical engineering.
-He had been with several research and educational institutions in different positions before joining the University of Tehran as an Assistant Professor, in 1997, where he became an Associate Professor, in 2001, and a Full Professor, in 2005.
-He served the university as the Head of the Power Division, from 1998 to 2000, and is currently the Director of the Advanced Motion Systems Research Laboratory, which he founded in 1998.
-He has also been the Director of the Electrical Engineering Laboratory, since 1998.
+He received a B.Sc. degree from the Iran University of Science and Technology, Tehran, Iran, in 1985, and M.Sc. and Ph.D. degrees from Queen's University, Kingston, Ontario, Canada, in 1993 and 1997, respectively, all in electrical engineering.
+He had been with several research and educational institutions in different positions before joining the University of Tehran as an assistant professor, in 1997, where he became an associate professor, in 2001, and a Full Professor, in 2005.
+He served the university as the Head of the Power Division from 1998 to 2000 and is currently the Director of the Advanced Motion Systems Research Laboratory, which he founded in 1998.
+He has also been the Director of the Electrical Engineering Laboratory since 1998.
 He has coauthored over 200 research articles in these areas and holds a U.S. patent.
 He is the author of Control of Permanent Magnet Synchronous Motors (Oxford University Press, 2018).
 His research interests include advanced rotary and linear electric machines and drives, wireless power transfer, renewable energy integration, and energy policy.
 He is a member of the IEEE PES Motor Sub-Committee and Energy Internet Coordinating Committee.
 He has received several domestic and international awards for his contributions to the fields.
 He has been active in IEEE-sponsored conferences as the general chair, a keynote speaker, and as a member of technical and steering committees.
 He is an Editor of the IEEE Transactions on Energy Conversion, an Editor of the IEEE Transactions on Sustainable Energy, and a Subject Editor of IET Renewable Power Generation.

-Social Life
+Social life

 He is also a member of Iran's Supreme Council of the Cultural Revolution and Expediency Council.
-He had previously served as the Vice President for S&T and Head of the National Elites Foundation from 2006 to 2009.
+He served as the Vice President for S&T and Head of the National Elites Foundation from 2006 to 2009.